 The minute you wake him up in the morning take him to do potty.
 Make sure you take him for potty exactly half an hour before a meal.
 Then, take him back after half an hour of eating a meal.
 Take the Pit bull pup potty after playtime and before he goes to sleep.
 In some cases, you may have to take him every half an hour at night for some weeks.
 Yes, this is a tedious job, but will help teach your pup not to pee or poop in the house.
 If you observe the usual signs of potty in the pup, immediately take him to his designated spot to pee.
 If you catch a pup trying to go potty within the house, make a loud noise and take him outdoors.
 If you catch him after an accident, do not scold, punish or scream at the dog.
 He won’t understand what’s going on and will just influence the dog negatively.
 Every time your pup goes potty in the right place, praise him and give him a treat.
 You will soon find that this will become a habit for the pup.
 Then gradually stop giving him treats.
 Finally, he will start going out on his own.

 How Long Does it Take to Potty Train a Puppy?

-Potty training a Pit bull puppy takes a month or up to three months.
+Potty training a Pitbull puppy takes a month or up to three months.
 If you remain consistent and persistent with your training schedule, your puppy will soon learn.
 Never ever beat, scold or punish your pup.
 Do not even lock him up in the bathroom or leave him alone for bad behavior.
 You are just making things worse for you and your pet.
-Positive reinforcement like praises, treats and proper guidance will help house train your pet sooner.
+Positive reinforcement like praise, treats, and proper guidance will help house train your pet sooner.
 If your pup does not have a single accident for about 5 weeks continuously, you have succeeded in housebreaking your pup.